Section Image

 Why Live in Bethlehem

-Bethlehem is a tranquil rural community with a rich history dating back to before the Revolutionary War.
-The area features rolling farmland and forested hills, making it a popular retreat for city dwellers.
-Housing options range from historic homes dating back to the 1700s to modern builds, with prices varying widely.
-Main Street hosts a handful of small businesses, including Nick’s Country Kitchen, Little Town Deli, and the Painted Pony Restaurant, which offers a lively atmosphere with trivia nights and live bands.
-Local shops like Percy Thomson Meadows and Towne Apothecary add to the small-town charm.
-For recreation, residents enjoy the 110-acre Long Meadow Pond for boating, fishing, and ice skating, as well as Veterans Memorial Park with its playground and sports courts.
-The Bellamy-Ferriday House & Garden offers a historical touch with scenic grounds to explore.
-Community events such as the Bethlehem Fair and the Connecticut Garlic & Harvest Festival celebrate local agriculture and traditions.
-During the holiday season, Main Street is festively decorated, culminating in the annual Christmas tree lighting.
-Bethlehem Elementary School and The Woodhall School, a private boarding school for boys, are highly rated.
-The town is conveniently located near U.S. routes 6 and 202, providing easy access to Hartford and New Haven, both less than an hour away, and New York City, which is a two-hour drive.
+Bethlehem, CT, is a tranquil rural community with a rich history dating back to before the Revolutionary War.
+The area is characterized by rolling farmland and forested hills, making it a popular retreat for city dwellers, particularly from New York.
+Housing options range from historic Colonials and midcentury homes to modern builds, with prices varying widely.
+Main Street hosts a variety of small businesses, including Nick’s Country Kitchen, Little Town Deli, and Painted Pony Restaurant, which features Tuesday trivia nights and live bands on Saturdays.
+Local shops like Percy Thomson Meadows and Towne Apothecary reflect the town's close-knit community spirit.
+Recreational activities are centered around the 110-acre Long Meadow Pond, offering boating, fishing, and ice skating, while Veterans Memorial Park provides tennis and pickleball courts.
+The Bellamy-Ferriday House & Garden, dating back to the mid-1700s, serves as a museum with scenic grounds.
+Community events such as the Bethlehem Fair and Connecticut Garlic & Harvest Festival celebrate local agriculture and traditions.
+Bethlehem Elementary School and The Woodhall School are highly rated, contributing to the town's appeal for families.
+U.S. routes 6 and 202 are nearby, providing access to Hartford and New Haven within an hour, and New York City in two hours.

 Home Trends in Bethlehem, CT